Alban McCoy

+Fr.
 Alban McCoy OFM Conv is a British Catholic writer and priest.

 McCoy is the author of An Intelligent Person's Guide to Christian Ethics (2004) and An Intelligent Person's Guide to Catholicism (2005, new ed.
 2008).
-Since 1995, he has been the Religious Books Editor of The Tablet, now Editorial Consultant.
-Until 2013, he was the Catholic chaplain to the University of Cambridge.
-He was Dean of St Edmund's College, Cambridge 2013-2018 Acting Dean 2018-2020, now Praelector of St Edmund's College, Cambridge and Visiting Professor at the Universidad Peruana (UPC) des Ciencias Aplicadas, Lima, Peru.
+Since 1995, he has been the religious books editor of The Tablet.

+From 2000 to 2013, he was the Catholic chaplain to the University of Cambridge, and then served as Dean (and Acting Dean) of St Edmund's College until 2020.

+He is currently Praelector and Wine Steward of St Edmund's College, Cambridge and Visiting Professor at the Peruvian University of Applied Sciences in Lima.